westernflyer/flyer-map-react/README.md

    `MY_DOMAIN` to reflect your domain.

-3. One final step, if you are using a remote host, you may need to punch a hole through its firewall for ports `1883` and `8080`, and `9001`.
+3. One final step, if you are using a remote host, you may need to punch a hole through its firewall for ports `1883` and `8883`, and `9001`.

 ## SignalK

 The Flyer map uses a [SignalK server](https://github.com/SignalK/signalk-server) to listen to NMEA 0183 data coming from the gateway, and then at regular intervals pass it on to a MQTT broker.
-Instructions below for installing the server.

 1. Install the SignalK server: